 Alternatives for carbon

 In the Circular Carbon Program we consider 3 alternative carbon sources as feedstock:

 - Recycled carbon from waste streams

-Projects in the Circular Carbon Program focus on three axes:
+Projects in the Circular Carbon Program focus on 3 axes:

-- Technology development – build a portfolio of technologies to capture, condition and convert alternative carbon sources
+- Technology development – building a portfolio of technologies to capture, condition and convert alternative carbon sources

-- Scale-up – test and scale-up of novel reactor concepts and production pathways
+- Scale-up – testing and scaling-up of novel reactor concepts and production pathways

 - Value chain development – understanding the transition challenge of novel carbon-neutral industrial supply chains